BxCppDev/Vire/README.rst

 *Warning*: Do not even  dare to dream to hope to use  Vire now!
-It is still in intensive development phase  and not ready for production and even testing for fun.
+It is still in intensive development phase  and not ready for production or testing, even  for fun!

 Introduction
 ------------